free5G/free5GRAN/Readme.md

 * Run `sudo free5GRAN` to run `free5GRAN` with default config file `/root/.config/free5GRAN/config/free5GRAN.cfg`.
 * Run `sudo free5GRAN CONFIG_FILE_PATH` to run `free5GRAN` with a specific configuration file.

-### Detection threshold

-In the current version, receiver detects cells based on PSS sequence correlation peak.
-This may vary depending on radio conditions, frequency and environment.
-You can adjust threshold in `lib/variables/common_structures/common_structures.cpp` by modifying different pre-defined bands.
-Parameter to be modified is `pss_threshold`.

 ### Debugging

 free5GRAN writes logs in `/var/log/free5GRAN/free5GRAN.log`.
 It can be used for debugging.
 Foremost, free5RGAN writes some data files in `EXECUTION_DIRECTORY/output_files` directory (if it exists).
 For plotting those files, run `python analyse.py` in `free5gran/` git directory.
 This python script generates files that are stored in `free5gran/files` directory.